apace100/origins-docs/docs/types/meta_action_types/delay.md

 !!! caution

     Delaying an action for more than a few ticks is not recommended!
-This meta action type is not reliable for such task.
+This meta action type is not reliable for such a task.

     If you want to delay an action type *reliably,* you can use a power that would use the [Cooldown (Power Type)](../power_types/cooldown.md) and trigger that power with the [Trigger Cooldown (Entity Action Type)](../entity_action_types/trigger_cooldown.md).